Contraction centers in families of hyperkahler manifolds: MBM loci and birational contractions

 \theorem (Kawamata BPF theorem, \cite{_Kawamata:Pluricanonical_}) Let $L$ be a nef line bundle on a projective manifold $M$ such that $L^{\otimes a}\otimes{\cal O}(- K_M)$ is big for some $a$.
 Then $L$ is semiample.

-Here a line bundle $L$ is said to be {\bf nef} if $c_1(L)$ is in the closure of the K\"ahler cone, and {\bf big} if the dimension of the space of global sections of its tensor powers has maximal possible growth.
-For the nef line bundles this last condition is equivalent to $c_1(L)^{\dim M}>0$ (that is, the maximal self-intersection number of $L$ being positive).
-A {\bf semiample} line bundle is a line bundle $L$ such that $L^{\otimes n}$ is base point free for some $n$; then for $n$ big enough the linear system of sections of $L$ defines a projective morphism with connected fibers $\phi: M\to M_0$.
+Recall that a holomorphic line bundle $L$ is {\bf nef} if $c_1(L)$ is in the closure of the K\"ahler cone, and {\bf big} if the dimension of the space of global sections of its tensor powers has maximal possible growth.
+For the nef line bundles this last condition is equivalent to $c_1(L)^{\dim M}>0$.
+A {\bf semiample} line bundle is a line bundle $L$ such that $L^{\otimes n}$ is base point free for some $n$; then the linear system of sections of $L^{\otimes n}$ defines a projective morphism with connected fibers $\phi: M\to M_0$.
 The bigness of $L$ implies that $\phi$ is birational.
 Clearly, for a curve $C$, $\phi(C)$ is a point if and only if $L\cdot C=0$.

 \corollary Let $M$ be a projective hyperk\"ahler manifold.
-Then faces $F$ of the K\"ahler cone of $M$ are in bijective correspondence with birational contractions $\pi:\; M \arrow M_1$, and the exceptional set of $\pi$ is exactly the full MBM locus of $F$.
+Then faces $F$ of the K\"ahler cone of $M$, except for the rays contained in the boundary of $\Pos(M)$, are in bijective correspondence with birational contractions $\pi:\; M \arrow M_1$, and the exceptional set of $\pi$ is exactly the full MBM locus of $F$.

-\proof The face $F$ of the K\"ahler cone is a part with non-empty interiour of the orthogonal to some rational cohomogy classes (those of extremal rational curves $[C_1], ..., [C_k]$), hence it contains an integral point when $M$ is projective.
+\proof First of all, note that the result $M_1$ of a birational contraction is itself projective by the singular version of Huybrechts' criterion (\cite{BL}, Theorem 6.9).
+The face $F$ of the K\"ahler cone is a subset with non-empty interior of the orthogonal complement to some rational cohomogy classes (those of extremal rational curves $[C_1], ..., [C_k]$, by Huybrechts-Boucksom description \cite{_Boucksom-cone_}), hence it contains an integral point in its interior when $M$ is projective.
 This point is the Chern class of a nef and big line bundle $L$.
 The bundle $L$ is semiample since $K_M$ is zero, and hence defines a contraction $\pi:\; M \arrow M_1$.
 Conversely, let $\pi:\; M \arrow M_1$ be a birational contraction and let $L_1$ be an ample bundle on $M_1$.
 Then $L:=\pi^* L_1$ is a big and nef line bundle with $c_1(L)\in \bigcap_i [C_i]^\bot$, where $C_i$ are the extremal rational curves contracted by $\pi$ (note that the contraction loci are uniruled, as one deduces for instance from \cite{Kawamata}, Theorem 1).
 Hence $\bigcap_i [C_i]^\bot$ is a non-empty face. \endproof